mosaicml/llm-foundry/scripts/inference/benchmarking/README.md

 A model/or setup whose curve is strictly above another's will be able to achieve higher throughput for a given target latency.

 To generate these curves, we vary the batch size for a fixed input length (512) and fixed output length (64), and calculate the associated latencies and throughputs.
-The batch sizes sweeped are 1,2,4,8,16,32,64.
+The batch sizes swept are 1, 2, 4, 8, 16, 32, 64, unless the GPU ran out of memory, in which case that point is not shown.

 #### TL;DR
-Systems we benchmarked:
+Hardware Setup:
 - 1,2,4 x NVIDIA A100 80GB
 - 1,2,4 x NVIDIA A100 40GB
 - 1,2,4 x AMD MI250

+Benchmark Setup:
-Input Length: 512
+- Input Length: 512
-Output Length: 64
+- Output Length: 64
-Batch Sizes Sweeped (where the system did not OOM): 1,2,4,8,16,32,64
+- Batch Sizes: 1, 2, 4, 8, 16, 32, 64

 #### Different HW setups for MPT-7B
 ![assets](assets/Latency-vs.-Throughput,-MPT-7B-(n_input_tok=512,-n_output_tok=64).svg)